-I am an Assistant Professor of Linguistics in the Linguistics department at UPenn.
-I also am a member of the Graduate Group in Psychology.
+I am an Associate Professor of Linguistics in the Linguistics department at UPenn, where I also currently serve as Undergraduate Chair.
+In addition, I am a member of the Graduate Group in Psychology.
 My main interests are in formal semantics and pragmatics of natural language.
 Much of my work in this area incorporates psycholinguistic methods.

 [read more about my interests]